protocol/.github/README.md

 ## Development

+### Branches

 The `master` branch contains currently deployed workflows.
 When we make minor changes to these workflows, we don't always want these changes to get deployed to all hundreds of repositories, as this creates a lot of unnecessary noise.
 Minor changes to the workflows are therefore merged into the [`next`](https://github.com/protocol/.github/tree/next) branch.
 When the time has come, we create a PR from the `next` branch to `master` to trigger a deployment to all repositores.

+### IDE

+If you're using [Visual Studio Code](https://code.visualstudio.com/) for development, you might want to install the [YAML](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) extension.
+It is configured to perform GitHub workflow/action linting out-of-the-box.
+If you're using a different IDE, you can check if a [client](https://github.com/redhat-developer/yaml-language-server#clients) for it exists.